shapeshifter/shapeshifter-specification/docs/use-case-descriptions/use-cases/validate-phase.md

 # Validate phase

-In Section 2.4, informative description of the validate phase processes has been given.
+In [Validate phase](../../general-description/validate-phase.md), informative description of the validate phase processes has been given.
 In this chapter the use cases will be described as derived from the validate phase.

 The USEF MCM validate phase specifies the following use cases: